wp-cli/handbook/commands/cache/flush/index.md

 <hr />

-For sites using a persistent object cache, because WordPress Multisite simply adds a blog id to the cache key, flushing cache is typically a global operation.
+For WordPress multisite instances using a persistent object cache, flushing the object cache will typically flush the cache for all sites.
+Beware of the performance impact when flushing the object cache in production.

+Errors if the object cache can't be flushed.

 ### EXAMPLES